 Paul reminds the Corinthian believers that the physical body came first through Adam as he quotes from Genesis 2.
 All people on the earth began through God's creation of Adam and Eve but this was only physical.
 Eternal life came through the last Adam (Jesus Christ) who gave us the Spirit.

-The first man was of the dust of the earth, the second man is of heaven.
+The first man is from the earth, made of dust; the second man is from heaven.

 We are reminded that Adam was created from the dust of the earth while Jesus Christ was sent down from heaven by His Father.
 It seems like we spend a lot of time and efforts on preserving this earthly body but the simple fact is that it was created out of dust and will return to dust.
 We are to keep our minds focused on the things that will last such as our spiritual health.